 After losing elevation, we find we have to climb to the base of the block (upper right), before

-heading to the summit
+heading to the summit.

 The summit is within easy reach now

-We followed the ridge crest when we could
+We follow the ridge when we can

 View southeast toward Eagle Mountain (mouse over)

-Shin said the sky was unusually clear: we could see the Sierra Nevada
+Shin said the sky was unusually clear: we could see the Sierra Nevada Mountains

 Shin and I on the summit